 Here are just a few examples of what Genworth has done to help home owners in Australia stay in their homes:

-Needing to taking time off to look after a sick loved one can quickly drain our financial reserves.
+Needing to take time off to look after a sick loved one can quickly drain our financial reserves.
 The loss of income can threaten our ability to repay a loan and to keep the family home.

 Home owners in Victoria took extended time off work to care for their seriously ill child; with both borrowers unable to work they quickly fell behind in their loan repayments.
 Genworth was able to assist by agreeing to the lenders deferring their home loan repayments for 12 months to allow them to spend valuable time with their child.
 Once the child was back to full health, the borrowers were able to recommence their repayments and the arrears were absorbed back into the loan.